feastorg/KiCad-Master-Lib/docs/index.md

 ## Next steps

-- `getting_started.md` walks through installing the libraries and configuring KiCad.
+- [Getting Started](getting_started) walks through installing the libraries and configuring KiCad.
-- `adding_components.md` covers the workflow for contributing new parts to `KML-Custom`.
+- [Adding New Components](adding_components) covers the workflow for contributing new parts to `KML-Custom`.